farsides/cardstories/README.txt

           o offers players to play the session
     * the participant players choose a card in their own deck that matches the author's sentence
     * Once enough players have chosen the card, the author displays all chosen cards, and the players try to figure out which one is the author's
-    * The author wins if at least one of his friends gesses right, but not all of them do.
+    * The author wins if at least one of his friends guesses right, but not all of them do.
       Then the winners are the author and the friends who guessed right.

-If the author loses, all the other players win.
+    * If the author loses, all the other players win.

 # display usage
 PYTHONPATH=.:etc/cardstories twistd --nodaemon cardstories --help